 Why is this medication prescribed?

-Lacosamide is used alone and in combination with other medications to control certain types of seizures in adults and children 4 years of age and older.
+Lacosamide is used to control partial onset seizures (seizures that involve only one part of the brain) in adults and children 1 month of age and older.
+Lacosamide is also used in combination with other medications to control primary generalized tonic-clonic seizures (formerly known as a grand mal seizure; seizure that involves the entire body) in adults and children 4 years of age and older.
 Lacosamide is in a class of medications called anticonvulsants.
 It works by decreasing abnormal electrical activity in the brain.

 How should this medicine be used?

 Lacosamide comes as a tablet and as an solution (liquid) to take by mouth.
-It is usually taken twice a day (morning and night) with or without food.
+It is usually taken twice a day with or without food.
 Take lacosamide at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lacosamide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not chew, split. or crush them.